 For the Company's trade receivables, the simplified approach for determining expected credit losses is used under IFRS 9, which requires the Company to determine the lifetime, expected losses for all its trade receivables.
 The expected lifetime credit loss provision for its trade receivables is based on historical default rates and other relevant forward-looking information.
-Because of factors including that the company has only two customers, one for mining operations and one for mining services, and both customers are considered to have low default risk as the historical default rates are low, the lifetime expected credit loss allowance for trade receivables is nominal as at December 31, 2018.
-Accordingly, the Corporation did not record any adjustment relating to the implementation of the expected credit loss model for its trade receivables.
+Because of factors including that the company has only two customers, one for the sale of concentrate in its mining operations and one for mining services, and both customers are considered to have low default risk as the historical default rates are low, the lifetime expected credit loss allowance for trade receivables is nominal as at December 31, 2019.